orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 #### What just happened?

 You may be thinking something like this: "Wait, if OrbitDB is built upon IPFS and IPFS is immutable, then how are we updating or deleting records?"
-Great question, and the answer lies in the opcodes  Let's step through the code so we can get to that.
+Great question, and the answer lies in the opcodes  Let us step through the code so we can get to that.

-- `this.piecesDb.put` is nothing new, we're just using it to perform an update instead of an insert
+- `this.piecesDb.put` is nothing new, we are just using it to perform an update instead of an insert
 - `this.piecesDb.del` is a simple function that takes a hash, deletes the record, and returns a CID
 - `"op": "DEL"` is another opcode, `DEL` for DELETE.
 This log entry effectively removes this key from your records and also removes the content from your local IPFS

 ### Storing Media Files

-Your users will probably not want to mess with content hashes, so you'll want to provide them the ability to add files directly to IPFS.
-This section shows how you'll be able to do this, and then store the _address_ of the file in OrbitDB.
+Your users will probably not want to mess with content hashes, so you will want to provide them the ability to add files directly to IPFS.
+This section shows how you will be able to do this, and then store the _address_ of the file in OrbitDB.

 The overall pattern is: